 As some of you already know, I am a Mexican traveler who is very grateful of the opportunities that life has offered.
 If I had to summarize my life in one sentence it would probably be Fitzgerald’s legendary quote of: “Whenever you feel like criticizing any one, just remember that all the people in this world haven’t had the advantages that you’ve had”.

-Yes, I am angry that I lost the few pesos that I had in my wallet and yes, I am extremely sad by the fact that such wallet was a birthday present from one of my best friends.
+Yes, I am angry that I lost the few pesos that I had in my wallet and yes, I am extremely saddened by the fact that such a wallet was a birthday present from one of my best friends.
 And yet, I feel extremely rich as I always do.
 Why is that?
 Let me tell you.

 Money comes and money goes.
 That’s one of the few constants of life.
 The lack of money does not make you poor and the accumulation of money does not make you rich.
 What separates this world and its citizens into poor and rich is only thing: The right mentality.